Engaging Offshore Workers: 5 Best Practices for International Compliance

 - Do my contracts with clients restrict me from storing, accessing, or processing data from locations outside the U.S.?

-If so, what locations are forbidden, and which are allowable?
+If so, which locations are acceptable?
 Also, can I obtain written permission to modify this obligation, or is this obligation strictly enforced with no exceptions?
-If personal data is accessible by workers performing services offshore, is this allowed as long as the data is stored in the U.S.? - Do I have federal contracts with certain non-negotiable data privacy restrictions?
+If personal data is accessible by workers performing services offshore, is this allowed provided the data is stored in the U.S.? - Do I have federal contracts with certain non-negotiable data privacy restrictions?

-Examples may include contracts limiting personal data access to the U.S. only or forbidding processing personal data offshore if processing personal data offshore is central to perform services. - Do I have the proper data privacy safeguards and security measures in place to enable personal data to be processed by offshore workers in compliance with contractual terms?
+Examples may include contracts that limit personal data access to the U.S. only or prohibit processing personal data offshore if processing personal data offshore is central to perform services. - Do I have the proper data privacy safeguards and security measures in place to enable personal data to be processed by offshore workers in compliance with contractual terms?

 Your contracts may contain additional contractual obligations beyond what is legally required which govern data privacy safeguards, security, and technical standards that should be implemented.
 Therefore, legal compliance alone may be insufficient.